yesoer/p2p-sim/README.md

 # P2PSim
- A simplified environment to test, develop and analyze peer 2 peer systems/algorithms
+ A simplified environment to test, develop and analyze peer 2 peer systems/algorithms.

- Under active development.
+ Not production ready but under active development.

 ## Build